aimms/documentation/webui/page-manager.rst

 Dialog Pages
 ------------

-Dialog Pages are used as for intermediate actions or steps in your workflow.
-A Dialog page
+Dialog Pages are used for intermediate actions or steps in your workflow.
+You can build model interaction by calling dialog pages with a speecific action eg: setting SLA's or adjusting inventory etc, during a particular step in your application.

 Adding a Dialog Page
 ++++++++++++++++++++++++